 Since 2006, Josh has worked in data-driven analytics across several industries for Fortune 500 clients, non-governmental organizations, and government departments around the world.
 Currently, he works as a security contractor with a focus on data driven decision-making.He holds a diploma in public relations from Algonquin College, a Bachelor’s degree in political science from the University of Ottawa, and a Masters in international affairs from the Norman Paterson School of International Affairs.

 Jesse has a background in community management and stakeholder relations.
-She is an Advisor, Community Relations and Special Projects in the Office of City Councillor Tobi Nussbaum.
+She is currently the Community Development Manager for Shopify in Ottawa.
 She gets excited about new models of philanthropy, experimenting with and designing new formats for public engagement, creating quality public spaces for people of all ages and abilities and working with a diversity of stakeholders to address civic issues.

 Louise has worked for several years in the fields of performance management and evaluation with the federal government.
 She holds a B.Sc. in Psychology and Education, and recently completed her MA in Public Policy and Administration from Carleton University.
 In 2009 Louise co-founded Dress for Success Ottawa, a charity committed to assisting economically disadvantaged women in their re-entry to the workforce.
 She sat on the Board for four years, during which time she led the development of the organization’s post-employment programming, designed to assist women in maintaining employment, career development, and work-life balance.